princeton-nlp/lwm/README.md

 * `${GAME}` is the game id on MESSENGER to evaluate on.
 It ranges from 0-29.
 * `${ORACLE_CKPT}` is either `half`, which will set the oracle weights to a training checkpoint where it was roughly halfway trained.
 This is specifically for half-trained filtered behavior cloning (see paper for more details).
 In our experiments, this correponded to `policy_2000.ckpt`, but you can manually change this in the script.
 Otherwise, any other string will set it to the best oracle world model checkpoint on the hardest validation split.

+The above script will generate a folder in `experiments/` containing model checkpoints.